telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-linux.md

 ## Step 5: Fiddle with the Traffic

 That was it!
 Now you are ready to dive more deeply into Fiddler Everywhere and take full advantage of its slick functionalities!
-Now that Fiddler Everywhere is ready you can proceed with capturing, inspecting, modifying and composing HTTP(S) traffic:
+Now that Fiddler Everywhere is ready, you can proceed with capturing, inspecting, modifying, and composing HTTP(S) traffic:

 * [**Capture** HTTP(S) traffic through the capturing mode that suits you best]({%slug capture-traffic-get-started%})
 * [**Extract** various information from a captured session]({%slug inspecting-traffic-get-started%})